Volunteer

 • Tasmania or the Australian Capital Territory, you’ll need a current Working with Vulnerable People Check.

 If you don’t already have a current check, you’ll be required to apply for one through your state or territory government.
+We’ll send you instructions for how to do this.
 It’s free for volunteers in most states and territories.

 This is required for all volunteers, even if you are eligible for an exemption in your professional capacity (for example as a teacher, psychologist or healthcare practitioner).